 History is part of the Humanities department which has three well-equipped rooms and is staffed by three full time teachers who use their individual strengths to great effect.
 Our aim is to equip students with the skills of analysis, a sense of reasoned judgement and independent research through active and fun learning.
 Through the National Curriculum, the department hopes that all students who move on from our subject will take with them these skills, a lifelong interest in History and a better understanding of the current issues in our world, based on the study of previous societies and the actions of individuals

 Those who carry History on to GCSE and beyond will take on a diverse and interesting subject, which embeds in the students the specific skills mentioned above, as well as more general life skills such as team work, co-operation, self-knowledge and self-confidence.
 Again, the department focuses on active and independent learning, allowing the students to develop their passion for the subject.

 The department runs successful, inspiring trips and encourages outside visitors, as well as developing varied and creative tasks for ‘passport’ days and activity week.
-This year we have visited Portchester castle in Portsmouth and in previous years KS3 classes have visited Portsmouth Harbour and the Mary Rose museum.
+This year we have visited the Globe theatre in London and in previous years KS3 classes have visited Portsmouth Harbour and the Mary Rose museum, Ypres and the Somme.

 Key Stage 4 – History

 |Subject||Exam Board||Syllabus Number||Final Exam %|

 Is this the right subject for me?